mmaiip/project-5001/README.md

 ![alt text](https://user-images.githubusercontent.com/38032736/226188978-3d134283-9843-4c1d-8476-e1b577c44c1d.png)

-We focus more on each stock, this time we look the rate od return through the histogram to se stock price change distribution.
+We focus more on each stock, this time we look the rate of return through the histogram to se stock price change distribution.
+This distribution provide information chance of getting positive return and also potential loss in value. x axis show return from negative to positive return.
+Y-axis show frequency count of each return.
+Therefore, if the distribution are skew to the right, that stock are more likely to get a negative return and vice versa.

 ```python
 df_return = pd.DataFrame()